-Tag Name Value Type Default value Description Ordering superClassFirst boolean false If true, serialize the super class content first. ordered boolean false If true, serialize object content in the order it is defined in a MOF model.
-Content includeNils boolean false If false, do not serialize nil values.
-XML Schema Production enforceMaximumMultiplicity boolean false If true, enforce maximum multiplicities; otherwise, they are "unbounded." enforceMinimumMultiplicity boolean false If true, enforce minimum multiplicities; otherwise they are "0." useSchemaExtensions boolean false If true, use schema extensions to represent inheritance in the MOF model. schemaType string nil The name of a datatype defined in the XML Schema Datatype specification. contentType string empty Defines the schema content type.
-Other valid values are: complex, any, mixed, complex, and simple. processContents string strict If the contentType is any, this tag is used to specify the value of the processContents attribute of the any element.
+Tag Name Value Type Default value Description schemaType string nil The name of a datatype defined in the XML Schema Datatype specification. contentType string complex Defines the schema content type.
+Other valid value are: any, mixed, empty, and simple. processContents string strict If the contentType is any, this tag is used to specify the value of the processContents attribute of the any element.
 Other valid values are: lax, skip. form string nil Specifies the value of the form attribute for attributes.
-Other valid values are qualifed and unqualified. defaultValue string nil Specifies the default value for attributes. fixedValue string nil Specifies the fixed value for attributes.
+Other valid values are qualifed and unqualified. allowMetamodelExtension boolean false Whether the XML Schema generated should allow for the original metamodel to be extended - allowing subclasses outside the metamodel to be substituted flattenStructuredDataTypes boolean false If set to true, instances of non-nested structured datatypes with field multiplicities [11] may be serialized as a string of values separated by the separator defined by the valueSeparator tag